LAURIE VAN WIEREN

 CHOREOGRAPHER / PERFORMER / CURATOR

-Laurie Van Wieren is a dance/art maker, based in Minneapolis, Minnesota.
+Laurie Van Wieren is a dance maker and teacher, based in Minneapolis, Minnesota.
 She has been creating dance and performance since 1980.
 She grew up on the west side of Chicago, and attended the Art Institute of Chicago where she studied performance art and film history.
 Laurie has studied ballet with Gary Roberts and modern dance with Nancy Hauser.
 Laurie was very much influenced by the post modern dance artists that she met while working at the Walker Art Center as well as her colleagues in the Twin Cities.

 Laurie formed her own company in 1985.
 As a solo performer and with her company the B-Specifics, she has performed in many venues, including: the Walker Art Center, The Southern Theater, Dancespace, DTW, Links Hall, Lake of the Isles skating rink and the Fabrik in Potsdam, Germany.
 Her dance work has also been seen at the Art of Movement Festival, in Yaroslavl, Russia.
 She is the recipient of fellowships from the McKnight, Jerome, Bush and Rockefeller Foundations.
 Active in the Minneapolis/St Paul arts community for the past 20+ years, Van Wieren has collaborated with many video, theater, and music artists.

-Some of Van Wieren's recent work includes a series of new solos and duets.
+Some of Van Wieren's recent work includes a TRIO with Kristin Van Loon and Sally Rousse, a duet with Megan Mayer.
 Her work "Who made these videotapes", a retrospective performance/installation was seen December, 2010 at Studio 206 in Minneapolis.
 The 2nd installment, also at Studio 206 was performed in August 2011.
 "Who made these videotapes" won a Minnesota SAGE Award for Dance in the category of Out Standing Performance, 2011.

-Laurie is the curator and director of programming of performing arts at The Ballet of the Dolls, Ritz Theater in Minneapolis where she leads a series called Monday Live Arts and has developed a performance model called BIG NIGHT.
-She is the partner for Twin Cities SCUBA National Touring Network for dance that will be produced at the Ballet of the Dolls Theater March 7 and 8, 2014.
+From Spring 2013 to Spring 2014, Laurie was Curator and Director of programming at the Ritz Theater.
+At the Ritz she created Monday Live Arts, a monthly series where artists of all forms could come and experiment within a 15 x 15 square, surrounded by an engaged audience.
+She also developed a performance model called BIG NIGHT- a one night stand for dance artists.
+She is the partner for Twin Cities SCUBA National Touring Network for Dance.
 Laurie is the founder, producer and host of 9x22 Dance/Lab at the Bryant Lake Bowl Cabaret Theater and helps steer DanceMn- the Twin Cities dance Newsletter and website.